HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/bulk_update_report.md

     - To update all items on all pages, check the **Select items from all pages** checkbox in the main header to select all items from all pages.
         ![](../../../../assets/HCL_Content_Reporting_Cherry_Picking_select_all_pages_authors.png)

+5. Click the **Apply updates** button.

+    A confirmation dialog box appears.

-5. Note the number of items to be affected by the update and check if you entered the correct values for properties to update.
+6. Note the number of items to be affected by the update and check if you entered the correct values for properties to update.
 If the values are correct, click the **Update** button.
 Otherwise, you can click **Cancel** and return to the previous dialog box where you can change the incorrect values.

     ![](../../../../assets/HCL_Content_Reporting_Cherry_Picking_confirm_author.png)